 You are negotiating on a car at the dealership when the salesperson finally gives you the good price you've wanted.
 Sensing that you're very close to making a decision to buy, the salesperson might smile and say the magic words: "So, do we have a deal?"

 Wait.
 Don't shake hands just yet.
 Instead, say your own magic words: "Your price sounds good, but first I need to know the out-the-door cost."

-"What are my out-the-door price" is a car business term for the total price of a vehicle with all of the necessary fees factored in.
+The "out-the-door price" is a car business term for the total price of a vehicle with all of the necessary fees factored in.
 It allows you to see all aspects of the car deal in one place and gives you a complete picture of what you're paying.
-It will also help you identify any hidden fees or extras in the contract?"
-It's better to learn about these fees at this point, before the deal is final, than when you are in the finance and insurance office about to sign the contract.
+It will also help you identify any hidden fees or extras in the contract.
+As a buyer, it's better to learn about such fees at this point, before the deal is final, than when you are in the finance and insurance office about to sign the contract.